HadrienG/pipelines/README.md

     curl -fsSL get.nextflow.io | bash

 The pipelines in this repository are organised in folders.
-You'll find the corresponding scripts and Dockerfile necessery for each pipeline in its repository.
+You'll find the corresponding scripts and documentation necessary for each pipeline in the corresponding repository.

-**Nonpareil:**
+**Nonpareil:** Estimate average coverage and create Nonpareil curves for metagenomic datasets.